cmsteffey/csc372-assignment8/README.md

 To use the application, you must have npm installed.
 Clone the repository using git, then run npm install && npm run dev in the project folder where you have installed the application code.
 Then, go to the URL after "Local:" in your console and enjoy the Rock Paper Scissors experience!

+For keyboard controls, use R, P, and S to select Rock, Paper, and Scissors

 The creation of the same application in React vs the regular javascript implementation really shows how React can be much clearer and more concise and provide live functionality to single-page-applications.
 I enjoyed using React and putting the skills taught in class to use.